KILLERDUTCH/CSS-Forensics/README.md

     z-index: 99999;
 }

-CSS Forensics flags values above the configured threshold:

-MEDIUM

-High z-index: 99999

-Extremely high stacking value.
+The analyzer flags unusually high values for review.

 ---

-🎯 Specificity Analysis
+Specificity Analysis

-CSS Forensics calculates selector specificity and flags selectors with unusually high specificity.
+CSS Forensics calculates selector specificity and identifies selectors that may become difficult to override.

-For example:
+Example:

 #app .page .content .sidebar .menu a.active {
     color: red;
 }

-The analyzer calculates a specificity score and reports potentially difficult-to-override selectors.
+High-specificity selectors can become a source of unnecessary cascade complexity.

 ---

-🪆 Deep Selector Detection
+Deep Selector Detection

-Deeply nested selectors can increase coupling and make styles harder to maintain.
+Deeply nested selectors can increase coupling and make CSS harder to maintain.

 Example: